-We at Locked in the Cellar Creations are 2 FX artists with a passion to make quality effects accessible for anyone.
+We at Locked in the Cellar Creations have a passion to make quality effects accessible for anyone.
 As experienced artists, we have a knack for finding the balance between your dreams and your budget, working with professional or alternative (aka. cheaper!) materials as needed.

 We have been making props & prosthetics for independent films since 1999.
 In 2014 we expanded our services and started offering our hand crafted prosthetics and props to the general public.
 You can find these in our webshop and at various shows and conventions.

-To make our props and prosthetics, we use the same materials and techniques that we use to make movie quality effects, and customer response exceeded our expectations.
-Everybody loved the quality, the detail and the super thin edges, compared to mass produced prosthetics.
-We consulted with haunters, LARP’s and Halloween fans, and we are working hard to expand our retail product line with new and exciting products each year!
+To make our props and prosthetics, we use the same materials and techniques that we use to make movie quality effects, and customer response exceeds our expectations.
+Everybody loves the quality, the detail and the super thin edges, compared to mass produced prosthetics.
+We consult with haunters, LARP’s and Halloween fans, and we work hard to expand our retail product line with new and exciting products each year!

 Desiree van de Laar